floooh/fips/site/p050_cmakeguide.md

 #### fips\_files(file ...)

-Add source files in current directory to the current module, lib or app.
+Add source files in the currently set directory to the current module, lib or app.
-This isn't restricted to C/C++ headers, but any file that should show up in IDE project explorers.
-The actual build process will ignore any files with file extensions that don't make sense for a C/C++ project.
+This isn't restricted to C/C++ files, but any file that should show up in the IDE project explorer.
+The actual build process will ignore any files with file extensions that cmake doesn't know how to build.

 The following file extensions are recognized by the build process: